-A PlayStreet is a 2-3 hour stewarded road closure for children to play out safely in the street once a month.
+A Play Street is a two to three hour stewarded road closure for children to play out safely in the street once a month.
 Play Streets provide a great chance to bring a real sense of community spirit to the whole street.
 Everyone is welcome to come and join in - bring a cup of tea and enjoy socialising with your neighbours while the children play.

 This is a resident-led initiative with Ealing Council's backing.

 If you are interested in setting up a Play Street in your area, there are a few basic steps.

 Play Streets are resident led, which means that the council will support and guide you through setting up a Play Street as much as we can - but ultimately it will be driven by you.

 - Talk to your neighbours and see if there is interest.
 You may be surprised how positive people will be.

 - Once you have got a few friends together, have an initial meeting with fellow organisers who want to set up the Play Street.